SimonFJ20/website/articles/philosophy/power_process_and_alienation.md

 >
 > **37\.** Thus, in order to avoid serious psychological problems, a human being needs goals whose attainment requires effort, and he must have a reasonable rate of success in attaining his goals.

 He explains the rudementary concept of goals and the human relation to them.
 Though he includes "physical necessities" automatically, meaning all physical necessities of a person are goals.
 You could make a darwinian argument for this.
-You could also make an argument against based in stoicism.
+You could also make an argument against, for example an argument based in stoicism on resisting natural temptations such as eating.
 He also claims that consistent failure leads to low self-esteem.
 You could argue against this, on the basis that self-esteem is a product of reflection of the judgement of the environment; other people; society, not just a feeling coming from within.

 He explains that these goals are tasks with substance that one seeks to accomplish.
 This could very well be described by another word: work.
 Work consists of something for one self to do with substance, which demands effort.
 Humans need to work to stay sane, is then what he is saying.
 Keep in mind work and labor is not the same thing.